 (6) other information that may facilitate the administration of this compact, as determined by the rules of the commission; and

 (7) current significant investigative information.

-(C) Current significant investigative information and other investigative information pertaining to a licensee in a member state is only available to other member states.
+(C) Current significant investigative information and other investigative information pertaining to a licensee in a member state will only be available to other member states.

 (D) The commission shall promptly notify all member states of an adverse action taken against a licensee or an individual applying for a license.
-A member state is entitled to adverse action information pertaining to a licensee in another member state.
+Adverse action information pertaining to a licensee in any member state will be available to any other member state.

 (E) A member state that contributes information to the data system may designate information that may not be shared with the public without the express permission of the contributing state.

 (F) Information submitted to the data system that is subsequently required to be expunged by the laws of the member state contributing the information must be removed from the data system.